 We even shared some laughs.
 Sally had the master bedroom suite.
 When trying to determine a value for the master bedroom suite that Sally wanted, we considered the purchase price and the prices listed in the local classified ads.
 John jokingly said that the bed was in good shape, since “It had only one person sleeping on it for about two years (he’d been sleeping on the couch) and it had only been used for “sleeping” prior to that!”
 We all had a chuckle, including Sally.

-One meeting was spent reviewing the entire financial picture.
+We spent one meeting reviewing the entire financial picture.
 A Financial Specialist had already met with John and Sally and gathered proof of the couple's debts and assets (bank statements, credit card statements, RRSP statements, etc.).
-She had also explored the consequences of various settlement options with them, which made the lawyers’ jobs easier, since John and Sally were well prepared when we began negotiating an agreement.
+She had also explored the consequences of various settlement options with them.
+This made the lawyers’ jobs easier since John and Sally came well prepared to begin negotiating an agreement.
 The parties had a lot of debt.
 Sally had a pension from her employer, so we agreed to have a valuation done by the pension administrator.
 The home had been sold and the proceeds divided, so it was not an issue.

 When the business valuator completed his investigations, we had a meeting to discuss the value of the business.
-Sally was not involved in the day-to-day operations of the business, so it was helpful for her to hear directly from the valuator how he determined the business' value.
-Both Sally and John were comfortable with the valuator's conclusions, so a second opinion was not needed.
+Sally did not involve herself in the day-to-day operations of the business.
+Thus, it was helpful for her to hear directly from the valuator.
+He informed her of how he determined the business' value.
+Both Sally and John were comfortable with the valuator's conclusions, so they did not need a second opinion.